DoDAO-io/defi-audit-and-monitoring/generated/explanations/forta.md

     The Analyzer is the cloud-based component of Forta that allows for the sending of alerts to a private API.
 The scan nodes send the alerts to the private API, which then authenticates the scanner nodes, verifies that they are registered and staked, and validates the signatures on all artifacts sent from scanners.
 The Analyzer will also store alerts in a central database, as well as trigger notifications for users via Slack, Discord, Telegram, Email, or webhooks.
 When an alert is generated, a post request will be created via webhook.
 The Analyzer is currently centralized.

  **Why Forta**
-### Why Forta?
-There have been a lot of Defi protocol hacks in recent years.
-With the number of protocols increasing, auditing and monitoring have become more difficult.
-The emerging Defi protocol needs more auditing to ensure the safety of users' funds.
+Defi protocols have been experiencing an increasing number of hacks in recent years.
+This is due to the increasing number of protocols making auditing and monitoring more difficult.
+To ensure the safety of users' funds, the emerging Defi protocols need more auditing.

-In January of 2022, a wormhole protocol lost over 320 million dollars worth of assets due to a hack.
-This is just one example of how, as the Web3 economy grows in value and complexity, security has become an increasingly critical concern.
-In the first quarter of 2022 alone, more than one billion dollars were lost to hacks and exploits - some of which weren't even discovered until days after the initial attack.
-This highlights the need for real-time security and operational monitoring so that protocols and investors can react quickly to threats and prevent or minimize loss of funds.
+In January 2022, a wormhole protocol lost over $320 million worth of assets due to a hack, which highlights the importance of security in the growing Web3 economy.
+In the first quarter of 2022, over $1 billion was lost to hacks and exploits, some of which were not discovered until days after the initial attack.
+This highlights the need for real-time security and operational monitoring to quickly react to threats and prevent or minimize loss of funds.

-Reliability is always a big issue when it comes to data and scans, but Forta has that covered by developing detection bots that work to maintain consensus and reliable information.
-Each bot is assigned to six different scan nodes in order to keep things consistent and prevent any mix-ups.
-In order to be a scan node, you must provide a stake and be able to prove that you scanned every block.
-However, if you happen to not meet the established service levels that the community has agreed upon, then you'll get slashed.
+Forta is an auditing protocol that covers the issue of reliability by developing detection bots.
+These bots are assigned to six different scan nodes to maintain consensus and reliable information.
+To be a scan node, a stake must be provided and the ability to prove that every block has been scanned.
+If established service levels are not met, the node will be slashed.

-While there are other auditing protocols out there, Forta is more flexible because it offers detection bots that can monitor the contract as well as using machine learning for additional monitoring.
+Forta is more flexible than other auditing protocols because it offers detection bots that can monitor the contract and uses machine learning for additional monitoring.
  **FORT tokens**
 # FORT token
 FORT is an ERC-20 token in the Ethereum network.
-(Address: _0x41545f8b9472D758bB669ed8EaEEEcD7a9C4Ec29_).
+(Address: `_0x41545f8b9472D758bB669ed8EaEEEcD7a9C4Ec29_`).

 To ensure the accuracy and integrity of the data provided by the network, Forta adopts a work token model, where node runners must stake FORT tokens in order to broadcast real-time security and operational data to the network, and anyone may stake FORT tokens in order to signal detection bot quality in the network.

 Fort Tokens are used especially for two cases.
-**Node runners** : Node runners should stake FORT tokens in order to prevent malicious behavior.
+- **Node runners** : Node runners should stake FORT tokens in order to prevent malicious behavior.
 Since the staked FORT can be slashed if nodes fail to execute their assigned work or perform their work maliciously.
-**Detection bot signaling** :FORT tokens are staked in detection bots signaling bot quality to the network.
+- **Detection bot signaling** :FORT tokens are staked in detection bots signaling bot quality to the network.
 Having fake or low-quality bots on the network makes it harder to find the best risk-detection offerings.

  **Forta's Prevention of Hack Attacks**
 ### How Forta could have prevented million dollars hacks